-If you plan on constructing a home in the village, you will have to choose from the accredited builders of the homeowners association.
-For example, Renaissance Homes has been one of the major contractors listed by the HOA.
-One benefit of hiring a builder from the inside is that it will help you avoid violating any of the rules of the homeowners association when it comes to elevation, design, and floor plan.
+If you plan on constructing a home in Hot Springs Village, the hard choice will be choosing from the many accredited builders in the gated community.
+One benefit of hiring a builder from the inside is that it will help you avoid violating any of the rules of the property owners association when it comes to elevation, design, and floor plan.

 You Are Worth The Extra Cost

 Living in Hot Springs Village will cost prospective buyers a bit more compared to buying a house downtown.
 However, Hot Springs Village has a lot to offer and is more affordable than most other private communities in the United States.

 Information herein is deemed reliable but not guaranteed and is provided exclusively for consumers personal, non-commercial use, and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.